-Following its long-standing tradition, SPLASH 2017 will host a variety of high-quality workshops, allowing their participants to meet and discuss research questions with peers, to mature new and exciting ideas, and to build up communities and start new collaborations.
+Following its long-standing tradition, SPLASH will host a variety of workshops, allowing their participants to meet and discuss research questions with peers, to mature new and exciting ideas, and to build up communities and start new collaborations.
 SPLASH workshops complement the main tracks of the conference and provide meetings in a smaller and more specialized setting.
-Workshops cultivate new ideas and concepts for the future, optionally recorded in formal proceedings.

 We encourage proposals for workshops on any topic relevant to SPLASH.
-If there is a topic relevant to SPLASH that you feel passionate about, and you want to connect with others who have similar interests, you should consider submitting a proposal to organize a workshop!
-The exact format of the workshop can be defined by the proposal submitters, and we more than welcome new, and unconventional ideas for workshop formats.
-The following suggestions may serve as a starting point:
+If there is a topic you feel passionate about, and want to connect with others who have similar interests, submit a workshop proposal!
+We more than welcome new, and unconventional ideas for workshop formats.
+The following suggestions are a starting point:

-Mini-conferences provide their participants the possibility to present their work to other domain experts.
-The smaller and more specialized setting of the workshop allows for more extensive Q&A sessions and facilitates ample discussions,which may continue after the workshop.
-Typically, presentations of work-in-progress as well as of completed projects are welcome.
-The workshop may or may not produce formal proceedings.
+Conference-style workshops allow participants to present their work to other domain experts.
+The smaller and more focused setting of a workshop allows for Q&A sessions and facilitates discussions.
+Presentations of work-in-progress are welcome.

-Retreats act as a platform for domain experts to gather with the purpose of tackling the issues of a predetermined research agenda.
-Retreats are highly interactive and goal-oriented, allowing their participants to address open challenges in their domain, to explore new, uncharted ideas, and to (maybe even) uncover new, promising research domains.
+Retreats act as a platform for experts to gather to tackle issues of a predetermined research agenda.
+Retreats are highly interactive and goal-oriented, allowing participants to address open challenges, explore new and uncharted ideas.

-Agenda-setting workshops provide a forum for domain experts to determine a research agenda for a sub-field, and may include collaborations on an agenda document that is published after the workshop is over.
+Agenda-setting workshops provide a forum for experts to determine a research agenda for a sub-field.

 Other common activities at workshops include poster sessions, hands-on practical work, and focus groups.

-Each workshop proposal must include the following information:
+Please note that we now require each workshop proposal to include the following information:

-- Title and desired abbreviation: if the workshop is accepted, this will be used for advertising purposes.
+- Title and desired abbreviation: this will be used for advertising purposes.

-- Theme, goals and format: the main topic and goals of the workshop, the workshop’s relevance to the SPLASH community, as well as the workshop’s format (e.g., mini-conference, retreat, agenda-setting workshop).
+- Theme, goals and format: the main topic and goals of the workshop, relevance to SPLASH, as well as the workshop’s format.

 - Abstract: a 150-word abstract that summarizes the theme and goals of the workshop.
-If the workshop is accepted, this abstract will be used for advertising purposes.
+This will be used for advertising purposes.

-- Organizers: workshop organizers are responsible for advertising the workshop (e.g., sending CfPs to relevant mailing lists, there will be combined workshop emails too), managing the workshop web site (note, workshop web sites will be setup on Conf.ResearchR.org the same web content management system being used by SPLASH), organizing the reviewing process (e.g., by forming a small program committee), running the workshop, and collating any results of the workshop for dissemination.
-The proposal should indicate the names, affiliations, and contact details of the workshop organizers as well as a primary organizer and contact person (primary organizer and contact person do not need to be the same).
-For each organizer, the proposal should describe his/her background (expertise in the area and previous experience in running workshops) and also identify his/her responsibilities for the workshop.
+- Organizers: workshop organizers are responsible for advertising the workshop, managing the workshop web site, organizing the reviewing process, running the workshop, and collating any results of the workshop for dissemination.
+The proposal should state the names, affiliations, and contact details of the workshop organizers as well as a primary organizer and contact person.

 - Anticipated Attendance: the ideal, minimum, and maximum expected number of participants.
 Please note that there will be an additional charge for workshop registration at SPLASH.
-The SPLASH organizing committee reserves the right to cancel any workshops that do not meet attendance goals.
+Workshops with low attendance may be canceled.

-- Post-Workshop Activities: what results are expected, and how these will be disseminated to the wider public after the workshop.
+- Publication: what results are expected, and how these will be disseminated to the wider public after the workshop.
 Workshops that result in peer-reviewed papers and implement an ACM SIGPLAN-approved selection process can submit formal proceedings to the ACM Digital Library.
-To get the approval, the workshop has to meet the usual requirements defined for ACM SIGPLAN events (i.e., approval of workshop proposal and workshop program committee by ACM SIGPLAN).
-The approval process is coordinated by the SPLASH organizers.
-Note that this option is open only to early phase sumissions.
+Only pre-proceedings are supported - please contact the workshops chairs if you are unsure.

 - Special Requirements: any special requirements you might have, in terms of room configuration, audio and video equipment.

-Workshop proposals will be selected based on the quality of the proposal and according to the space available at SPLASH.
+Workshop proposals will be selected based on the quality of the proposal and according to space available.
 The following questions may be helpful in devising a high-quality proposal: